Back to Top

 Dyscalculia can affect learning in both obvious and subtle ways.
 While it’s centred around maths, it may also influence memory, logic, and confidence in learning.
 Common difficulties include:

-• Difficulty understanding place value, estimation, or maths strategies
+• Finds place value, estimation, or number strategies confusing

-• Problems with budgeting, telling time, or following sequences
+• Has difficulty managing tasks like budgeting, telling time, or following steps in order

 Children with dyscalculia may feel discouraged when their efforts don’t match their results.
 But with targeted support, visual learning tools, and lots of encouragement, they can gain confidence and develop practical strategies to manage everyday maths.